SquareBracketAssociates/Booklet-Glorp/Chapters/Glorp/Glorp.md

 ## Glorp Configurations and Additional Concepts

-In our previous example we created a simple class that mapped _1:1_ with a table using simple data types, but Glorp provides many more features than an _ActiveRecord_ like mapping.
-It lets you fine tune the persistence of your classes.
+In our previous example, we created a simple class that mapped _1:1_ with a table using simple data types, but Glorp provides many more features than an _ActiveRecord_ like mapping.
+It lets you fine-tune the persistence of your classes.
 We will go over the different configurations of class models, table data types and constraints and mappings of all sorts.